Marshalsea: Etymology, Marshalsea Court

 Marshalsea or marshalcy referred to the office of a marshal, derived from the Anglo-French mareschalcie.
 Marshal originally meant farrier, from the Old Germanic marh (horse) and scalc (servant), later a title bestowed on those presiding over the courts of Medieval Europe.

 Marshalsea was originally the name of the Marshalsea Court.
 The prison was built to hold those brought before that court and the Court of the King's Bench, to which Marshalsea rulings could be appealed.
 Also known as the Court of the Verge, and the Court of the Marshalsea of the Household of the Kings of England, the Marshalsea court was a jurisdiction of the royal household.
 From around 1290, it governed members of the household who lived within "the verge", defined as within 12 mi of the king.
 From 1530 to 1698 the verge was usually 12 miles around the Palace of Whitehall, the royal family's main residence, but the Marshalsea was an ambulatory court that moved around the country with the king, dealing with trespass, contempt and debt.
 Increasingly it came to be used by people not connected to the royal household.

 Southwark

-Settled by the Romans around 43 CE, Southwark served as an entry point into London from southern England, particularly along Watling Street, the Roman road from Canterbury.
+Settled by the Romans around 43 AD, Southwark served as an entry point into London from southern England, particularly along Watling Street, the Roman road from Canterbury.
 This ran into what is now Southwark's Borough High Street and from there north to old London Bridge.
 The area became known for its travellers and inns, including Geoffrey Chaucer's Tabard Inn.
 The itinerant population brought with it poverty, prostitutes, bear baiting, theatres (including Shakespeare's Globe) and prisons.
 In 1796 there were five prisons in Southwark—the Clink, King's Bench, Borough Compter, White Lion and the Marshalsea—compared to 18 in London as a whole.